 If you live in Lackawanna County, contact the Lackawanna County Area Agency on Aging at (570) 963-6740 to apply.
 If you live outside Lackawanna County, contact NeighborWorks directly at (570) 558-2490 for more information.

 Our Beautiful Blocks program provides matching grants of up to $1,000 per homeowner to groups of 5 or more Scranton residents to help them make exterior improvements to their homes.
 Grants are awarded annually through a competitive application process.
-Pre-applications are due May 1.
+We are no longer accepting applications this year, but check back next spring for information about next year's round of grants.

 Scranton Homebuyer Assistance Program